Home page images

 Nancy Cook Lauer, Secretary

 Nancy Cook Lauer has more than 30 years experience as a journalist, winning national and state awards for newspapers in Florida and Hawaii.
 She publishes a daily state government news aggregate and commentary blog, All Hawaii News.
-After retiring in December, 2022, as government reporter for West Hawaii Today, Lauer moved to a part-time position as advisor to Ke Kalahea, the student newspaper at the University of Hawaii at Hilo, where she's helping to grow new journalists on the island.
+After retiring in December, 2022, as government reporter for West Hawaii Today, Lauer moved to a part-time position as student publications advisor at the University of Hawaii at Hilo, where she's helping to grow new journalists on the island.

 Robert Duerr is an award winning writer, film maker.
 Award winning films for NASA, The Department of the Treasury, World Healing in Hawaii and top music entertainers including AC/DC.
 Member of Outdoor Writers of America Association and has written for Surfing, Paddling, Cousteau Society, Outdoor Life.
 Columnist for Hawaii Fishing News.
 Throughout his career he has volunteered with many Hawaii community groups including independent schools.